viktornonov/blog-posts/from_ruby_to_c_through_value/from_ruby_to_c_through_value.md

 So I started wondering where this address(0x007fe2259a7d10) comes from.
 That process took some time, because my intellect is as high as the method count in the class above.
 It looks like it's the address of the instance and due to the fact Matz' Ruby is written in C - probably it's something related to pointers.

 In Ruby everything is an object and every variable is a reference to an object.
 Also it's a dynamic typed language.
-On the contrary, C is static typed language and object oriented stuff is not so much in the game there.
+On the contrary, C is a static typed language and object oriented stuff is not so much in the game there.
 So how are the two languages able to 'communicate' with each other?

 To represent Ruby objects in C, the type VALUE is used.
 If you have a new school machine it will be alias for  ```uintptr_t``` and it's defined [here](https://github.com/ruby/ruby/blob/ruby_2_4/include/ruby/ruby.h#L79).